Ryan Ronco, County Clerk-Recorder-Registrar of Voters

 #1 – The Right to Vote

-You may vote in a scheduled election if you are a U.S. citizen, at least 18 years old by Election Day, not in prison or on parole for the conviction of a felony, live in Placer County, and provide us with a completed voter registration card at least 15 days before the scheduled election.
+You may vote in a scheduled election if you are a U.S. citizen, at least 18 years old by Election Day, not – currently serving a state or federal prison term for the conviction of a felony, not found mentally incompetent to vote by a court, live in Placer County, and provide us with a completed voter registration card at least 15 days before the scheduled election.
 If you go to the polls and you are not listed on our registration rolls, you have the right to cast a provisional ballot.
 You also have the right to vote as long as you are in line at your polling place before the polls close at 8:00 PM.
 There are a few exceptions to these rules, so contact the Elections Office with any questions.

 #2 – The Right Not to Vote